Eschatologue/CM_wiki/docs/character-creation/feat/deprecated/feat-4th-level.md

 - **Fast Wrestler**

-    You aren’t Slowed when you move a creature Grappled by you, provided the creature is your Size or smaller.
+    You aren't Slowed when you move a creature Grappled by you, provided the creature is your Size or smaller.

 - **Punch and Grab**